Tosho Boy: Four-year-old season

 Injuries prevented Tosho Boy from racing for much of the first half of 1977.
 The heavy race load at the end of 1976 caused fatigue injuries, and he was forced to rest.
 Once recovered, training began in preparation to race the Spring Tenno Sho, but a shoulder injury forced him to miss more time.
 At one point, he was scheduled to race against the undefeated Maruzensky in a shorter race at Sapporo Racecourse, but continued leg injuries prevented his entry in to this race as well.

 Tosho Boy made his racing return at the Takarazuka Kinen at the beginning on June.
 Having not raced in over five months, he was only the second favorite, and some observers described his pre-race form as poor.
 These concerns over Tosho Boys' form were dispelled during the race.
 Tosho Boy ran the last 1000 meters in 57.6 seconds – the fastest 1000 meters in Japan at that point – and beat his rival Ten Point by 3/4 lengths.
-His next race was the Takamatsunomiya Kinen three weeks later, where he won again despite poor track conditions.
+His next race was the Takamatsunomiya Hai three weeks later, where he won again despite poor track conditions.
 During the summer, he was rested and did not race again until October.
 He returned at an open race at Nakayama Racecourse to prepare for the Autumn Tenno Sho - Tosho Boy won by seven lengths.

 Tosho Boy was next entered in to the Autumn Tenno Sho.
 Expectations were high and he was the favorite entering the race again.
 This race, however, went poorly.
 Tosho Boy was unable to keep up on the final straight, and fell to seventh at the finish.
 After the race, Tosho Boy's owner announced that the Arima Kinen would be his final race before he would be retired to stud.
 The Arima Kinen was initially set to be a showdown between Tosho Boy, Ten Point, and Maruzensky, but Maruzensky was forced to withdraw due to leg injuries.
 Ten Point entered as the favorite, having had a strong 1977 season that would lead to him being voted Japanese Horse of the Year.
 Tosho Boy was second favorite.
 In the race, Tosho Boy led for much of the distance, but with 200 meters remaining was passed by Ten Point.
 Tosho Boy began to catch up again at 100 meters remaining, but ran out of time and finished by 3/4 lengths.
 At the time, the battle between Ten Point and Tosho Boy in this race was regarded as one of the greatest races in the history of Japanese horse racing.

 As planned, the Arima Kinen was Tosho Boy's final race, and a retirement ceremony was held on 8 January 1978 at Tokyo Racecourse.